Aidana-Smagulova/NIPMAP-benchmarking-and-method-application-/README.md

 git clone https://github.com/jhausserlab/NIPMAP.git
 ```

-NIPMAP includes running the main.py script in terminal and then taking the json outputs to R for plotting and visualising.
+After cloning the original repository, custom python and R scripts from this repository can be downloaded to the NIPMAP working directory, in order to run the tool.

-Executing main python script  **running_nipmap.py** will run calculate cell type abundancies in sampling sites, generate an abundance matrix, run PCA, archetypal analysis, and calculate niche weights for sampling sites.
+NIPMAP includes running the main_nipmap.py script in terminal and then taking the .json outputs to R for plotting and visualising.
+Executing the main_nipmap.py script will run calculate cell type abundancies in sampling sites, generate an abundance matrix, run PCA, archetypal analysis, and calculate niche weights for sampling sites.
+In case of the myeloma dataset,the main.py is swapped with  **running_nipmap.py** with adjusted parameters.

 Running the running_nipmap.sh from inside of the cloned NIPMAP repository: